-Traditional marketing and advertising relies on interrupting people to get their attention.
-Consider TV advertising, website pop-up banners or telemarketing.
+Traditional marketing and advertising rely on interrupting people to get their attention.
+For example, consider TV advertising, website pop-up banners, or telemarketing.

-Sponsorship on the other hand is all about creating experiences, weaving the sponsor’s brand into an interactive and memorable exchange with the audience.
+On the other hand, sponsorship is all about creating and enhancing experiences, weaving the sponsor’s brand into an interactive and memorable exchange with the audience.

 Sponsorship letter writing is hard work

 Put yourself in the shoes of a marketing manager who receives hundreds of sponsorship letters every month.
-What’s the likelihood they are going to take time out of their busy day to read a sponsorship letter from a stranger, asking for an investment into something they know nothing about?
+What’s the likelihood they will take time out of their busy day to read a sponsorship letter from a stranger, asking for investment into something they know nothing about?

 That’s right – not very likely.

-The reasons why you’re not getting anywhere can be summarised by three simple words: Who, what and why.
+The reasons why you’re not getting sponsored can be summarised in three simple words: Who, what, and why.